DanielRamosAcosta/factorial-cli/README.md

     -r, --randomness <RANDOMNESS>
             The amount of minutes for the shift clock in and out entropy.
 Also configurable via SHIFT_MINUTES_RANDOMNESS env variable.

+        --entryTime <ENTRY_TIME>
+            The default entry time you want to set to fill shifts.
+Also configurable via ENTRY_TIME env variable.

+        --exitTime <EXIT_TIME>
+            The default exit time you want to set to fill shifts.
+Also configurable via EXIT_TIME env variable.
 ```